mjhea0/thinkful-angular/readme.md

 Angular JS is a powerful Javascript MVC framework created by Google to build maintenable web applications.
 In this tutorial we'll design a basic app that highlights much of what the framework has to offer.

-First, to fully undestand this tutorial you need to be comfortable with vanilla Javascript.

-> For a crash course in Javascript, check out the Codeacademy Javascript [track](http://www.codecademy.com/tracks/javascript).
+> First, before going any further, to fully undestand this tutorial you need to be comfortable with *vanilla* Javascript, not just jQuery.
+For a crash course in Javascript, check out the Codeacademy Javascript [track](http://www.codecademy.com/tracks/javascript).

 The application we'll be developing is a Bitcoin investment calculator that details how much you could *potentially* profit if you invested X amount of dollars in Bitcouints.
 Through this tutorial, we'll walk you through the basics of designing a web app using Angular whil also highlighting the key features of the framework.